-Their role: Two-way communication between the DGC and the rest of a company’s employees is a must.
+Their role: Two-way communication between the DGC and the rest of your company’s employees is a must.
 Enforcing new policies on a team level is also imperative.

-For example, say your DGC decided your employees can only access certain client information via your corporate VPN.
+For example, say your DGC decided your employees can only access certain client information via your corporate virtual private network (VPN).
 Employees sign in to the VPN when they log in to their company computers.
-But your sales reps often work from home and use their own devices to close and update deals.
+But your sales reps likely often work from home and use their own devices to close and update deals.

 The sales manager and the data governance council need to work out a solution so that no client data is compromised, but the sales team can still do their jobs effectively.

-Their role: Actively following new policies and speaking up when a policy makes their job more difficult.
+Their role: Employees who access or use data, which is likely the majority of them, need to actively follow new policies and speak up when a policy makes their job significantly more difficult.

 Much like managers, those using or accessing data need to have the ability to communicate their needs.

-Going back to my previous example of the sales team, it’s likely that a sales rep will communicate the lack of access to client data to their sales manager.
+Going back to our previous example of the sales team, it’s likely that a sales rep will communicate the lack of access to client data to their sales manager.

 Plenty of lower-level employees handle data on a daily basis.
 As such, they have the best idea of what data they’ll need to access, and how they need to use it.